 Operating context

-Agriculture also plays a key role in meeting the government commitments related to clean growth and climate change.
+Agriculture also plays a key role in meeting government commitments related to clean growth and climate change.
 Through the Sustainable CAP, AAFC helps support the resiliency and sustainability of the sector, helping farmers adapt to climate change, conserve water and soil resources, and grow their businesses sustainably to meet increasing global food demand.
 In addition, AAFC is implementing initiatives in support of the Government of Canada's strengthened climate plan to support actions to reduce greenhouse gas emissions and realize other environmental benefits within the sector.